DanIsraelMalta/GLSL-CPP/README.md

 ### General/Numerical Functions:

-The following general numerical functions are available for either vectors, matrix types or both (generaly refered to as 'Collection'):
+The following general numerical functions are available for both vectors and matrix (generaly refered to as 'Collection'):

 * 'T = length(Collection)'                                                    - return the length/magnitude of a 'Collection'.
 * 'T = distance(Collection, Collection)'                                      - return the distance between two collections of identical underlying type.